dataform-co/dataform/newdocs/classes/_core_session_.session.md

 # Class: Session

-Contains methods that are published globally, so can be invoked anywhere in a Dataform project.
+Contains methods that are published globally, so can be invoked anywhere in the `/definitions` folder of a Dataform project.

 ## Hierarchy